$\mathcal{S}_X$-convergence and locally hypercompact spaces: Introduction

-Extending dcpos to general topological spaces is an active area in domain theory.
-In \cite{Ho2019}, the notion of $I$-continuous space and $\mathcal{I}$-convergence was introduced.
-The $\mathcal{I}$-convergence can also characterize $I$-continuous spaces.
-Directed spaces were introduce in \cite{YK2015}, and were shown to be very appropriate topological extensions of dcpos.
-Many classical structures such as c-spaces, b-spaces, locally hypercompact spaces are all directed spaces.
-Moreover, by introducing the notion of a generalized way-below relation on a directed space, it is found that c-spaces can be viewed as continuous directed spaces and locally hypercompacts spaces can be viewed as quasicontinuous directed spaces \cite{FK2017}, their roles in directed spaces just like continuous dcpos and quasicontinuous dcpos in dcpos.
-Thus, c-spaces and locally hypercompact spaces can be viewed as generalized continuous domains and quasicontinuous domains.
+In \cite{Li2013}, the notion of $\mathcal{S}^*$-convergence was introduced to characterize the notion of quasicontinuous domains.
+Monotone determined spaces were introduce in \cite{ERNE2009} and were shown to be very appropriate topological extensions of dcpos.
+The notion of monotone determined spaces is equivalent to directed spaces in \cite{ERNE2009}.
+Many classical structures such as c-spaces, locally hypercompact spaces are all monotone determined spaces.
+Moreover, by introducing the notion of a generalized way-below relation on a monotone determined space, c-spaces can be viewed as continuous monotone determined spaces and locally hypercompacts spaces can be viewed as quasicontinuous monotone determined spaces \cite{FK2017,XK2022,ZHA2021}, their roles in monotone determined spaces just like continuous dcpos and quasicontinuous dcpos in dcpos.
+In this paper, we define the notion of $\mathcal{S}^*_X$-convergence on a topological space $X$.
+We will show that for a monotone determined space $X$, $\mathcal{S}^*_X$-convergence is topological iff $X$ is a locally hypercompact space (quasicontinuous space).
+Moreover, We will introduce the notion of finitely approximated spaces and show that a $T_0$ space $X$ is a finitely approximated space iff $X$ endowed with the monotone determined topology is a locally hypercompact space, iff $\mathcal{S}^*_X$-convergence is topological.

-In this paper, we will define the notion of a $\mathcal{S}_X$-convergence and $\mathcal{S}^*_X$-convergence on a topological space $X$.
-We will show that for a directed space $X$, $\mathcal{S}_X$ and $\mathcal{S}^*_X$ are topological iff $X$ is a c-space (continuous space) and a locally hypercompact space (quasicontinuous space) respectively.
+Lawson topology is important in domain theory.
+The liminf convergence on a continuous dcpo is topological \cite{CON03} and the topology generated by liminf convergence is equal to the Lawson topology.
+In \cite{Xi2016}, it was shown that a dcpo endowed with the Scott topology is Lawson compact iff it is well-filtered, compact and coherent.
+We extend the notion of Lawson topology and the liminf topology to a monotone determined space.
+We show that for a locally hypercompact space $X$, the quasi liminf topology is equal to the Lawson topology.
+Besides, we show that for a monotone determined space, if the Lawson topology is compact, then $X$ is a dcpo endowed with the Scott topology.
+Finally, for locally hypercompact spaces, we characterize the closure of any subset of $X$ by the limits of all its directed subsets.